-Since my twins were born in 2009 my head has been pretty much face down in front of my feet.
+Since my twins were born, my head has been pretty much face down in front of my feet.
 New ventures take some planning and are slow to reach fruition.
-Not long after the twins were born I did attend sessions held by nurses in the local Round House Community Centre in Yaletown.
+Not long after the twins were born, I did attend sessions held by nurses in the local Round House Community Centre in Yaletown.
 Once the children were able to crawl, parents were invited to join a different group.
 At this point I had to pull out of the classes.
 Going into a confined space with children crawling in two different directions and getting into the space of other women’s babies was not my idea of a good plan.
-In the year that followed my household has been consumed with details surrounding selling out condo, temporary accommodations and moving to the suburbs.
+In the year that followed, my household has been consumed with details surrounding selling our condo, temporary accommodations and moving to the suburbs.
 Simply getting through the day, providing healthy meals, regular naps, maintaining an organized environment and organizing opportunities to play and learn at home has been my main priority.

 As this is a parent participation programme, parents help with snack and cleaning up.
 This is a free programme, however you will have to register your child when you start attending.
 (Bring a copy of the birth certificate and a document proving your place of residence.)
 Some programmes run in the mornings and some run in the afternoon.
 You can choose one in your region that matches your child’s nap pattern.
 If you can have your child attend a programme in the school he or she will attend later, that is the ideal option.